What are brown recluse spiders?

 How do I get rid of brown recluse spiders?

 Brown recluse spiders can be difficult to eliminate because they typically live outdoors and, as their name implies, they are a timid species that can be hard to locate.
 At All-American Pest Control we offer brown recluse spider control to help control and eliminate these spiders.

 Can I do it myself?

 If you suspect that you have an infestation, contact pest control professionals to eliminate your problem.
 Brown recluse spiders are a venomous species and being bitten can cause a serious reaction.
 Contact All-American Pest Control at the first sighting of a brown recluse spider

 Why choose All-American Pest Control?

 How can I prevent a brown recluse spider problem in the future?

 The best way to control brown recluse spiders is to eliminate harborages and be aware of the areas they like to hide in.
 Keep your basements, closets, and cupboards uncluttered; make sure that you shake out clothing and shoes before you put them on.
-Also, make sure cracks and crevices in foundations are sealed and that screens are intact and closed, which will help to prevent them from entering into your home.
+Also, make sure cracks and crevices in foundations are sealed and that screens are intact and closed, which will help to prevent them from entering your home.